ekedonald/Shell-Scripting/README.md

  ![user-input.sh](./images/6.%20:user-input.png)

 ## Directory Manipulation and Navigation
-We will be writing a simple shell script as a way of practicing what we learnt.
+We will be writing a simple shell script as a way of practicing what we learned.
 This script will display the current directory, create a new directory called "*my_directory*", change to that directory, create two files inside it, list the files, move back one level up, remove the "*my_directory*" and its contents and finally list the files in the current directory again.

 Proceed by following the steps below:

 ### Step 1
-Create and a file named `navigating-linux-filesystem.sh` using the following command:
+Create a file named `navigating-linux-filesystem.sh` using the following command:

 ```bash
 vi navigating-linux-filesystem.sh